ombhd/moroccan_recipes_of_aid_al_adha/README.md

 # The Moroccan Recipes of Aid Al-Adha

-An application which presents a bunch of famous moroccan recipes during aid al-adha days.
+An application which presents a bunch of famous moroccan recipes during Aid Al-Adha days.

 ## Screenshots